Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-IF the statement that Norse King was assigned as rescue ship is correct, I'm wondering whether she also might have had some rescued seamen from other vessels on board at the time she was sunk?
+If the statement that Norse King was assigned as rescue ship is correct, I'm wondering whether she also might have had some rescued seamen from other ships on board at the time she was sunk?
 This might explain the differing numbers found in various sources.
-The Stavern Memorial has 30 Norwegians listed, Barbara Mumford (see the link below) lists 37 all total, and she has also received a list that originated from the Norwegian State Archives with a total of 35 names, all crew (28 Norwegians, the rest of other nationality).
+The Stavern Memorial has 30 Norwegians listed, but I believe one of them is listed twice, leaving us with 29.
+Barbara Mumford (see the link to her website below) names 37 all total, and she has also received a list that originated from the Norwegian State Archives with a total of 35 names, all crew (28 Norwegians, the rest of other nationality).

 Crew List - No survivors:

-From Barbara & Gordon Mumford's website.
+Initially from Barbara & Gordon Mumford's website (with permission).
 Part of her list came from the Stavern Memorial.
-I have since compared it to what can be found in "Sjøforklaringer fra 2. verdenskrig", Volume I, and adjusted the names accordingly.
+I have since compared it with what can be found in "Sjøforklaringer fra 2. verdenskrig", and adjusted the names accordingly.
 These men were Norwegian, unless otherwise noted.

 Casualties